 The UK National Lottery was launched in November 1994 to give players the chance to win life-changing prizes.
-Since then UK Lotto has undergone a number of changes, including the addition of a Wednesday draw in February 1997 and the introduction of the Lotto Raffle in October 2013.
-In October 2015, ten more balls were added to the game’s matrix, along with the introduction of the Lotto Millionaire Raffle, which guarantees a single £1 million winner in every Lotto draw.
+Since then its flagship Lotto game has undergone a number of changes, including the addition of a Wednesday draw in February 1997 and the introduction of the Lotto Raffle in October 2013.
+A new prize structure was introduced in November 2018, bumping the second prize up to £1 million and limiting the number of jackpot rollovers to five consecutive draws.
+The Lotto Millionaire Raffle was discontinued as part of these changes.

 How to Play